 Iceland never ceases to amaze - the mouth-watering scenery is an adventure in itself, with volcanic craters, lava flows, hot springs and geysers, glaciers and stunning waterfalls offering a new view around every corner.

-We have been arranging Iceland holidays for almost 30 years and are the largest tour operator in the world to Iceland.
-Our tailor-made service ensures that we can put together an Iceland holiday that is right for you.
+We have been arranging holidays to Iceland for 30 years and are the largest tour operator in the world to Iceland.
+We know this country inside out and our tailor made service ensures that we can put together a holiday that is right for you.

 We offer year round holidays to Iceland.
 In summer, take advantage of the long daylight hours, high season being June to August.
 The best months for wild flowers are from mid-June to August and for birds May and June.
 If you want to travel through the uninhabited interior of Iceland, you should plan to visit early July to end September when most of the highland tracks are open.
 In winter, take advantage of this quieter time of year to enjoy autumnal colours, wintry landscapes and the allure of the northern lights.